HapticX/happyx/.github/PULL_REQUEST_TEMPLATE.md

-Please, check that your changes follows to ...
+Please, check that your changes follow the guidelines below:

-* [ ] Are you follow to [Nim Style Guide](https://nim-lang.org/docs/nep1.html)?
+* [ ] Are you following the [Nim Style Guide](https://nim-lang.org/docs/nep1.html)?
 * [ ] Have you checked to ensure there aren't other open [Pull Requests](../../../pulls) for the same update/change?

 <!-- You can erase any parts of this template not applicable to your Pull Request 💡 -->

-## If this PR fixes bug ...
+## If this PR fixes a bug ...

-Please, describe bug (or put linked issue here).
+Please describe the bug (or link the related issue).

-1. [ ] Does your changes working right?
+1. [ ] Do your changes work correctly?

-## If this PR for new feature ...
+## If this PR introduces a new feature ...

-Please, describe, what do this feature? may be it a new CLI command? or new macro? 🤔
+Please describe what this feature does.
+Is it a new CLI command or a new macro? 🤔

 1. [ ] Does your submission pass tests?
-2. [ ] Have you lint your code locally before submission?
+2. [ ] Have you linted your code locally before submission?

 ## If this PR changes core ...

-⚠ Please, describe, why you send this PR and what do your changes
+⚠ Please describe why you are sending this PR and what your changes are.

 * [ ] Have you added an explanation of what your changes do and why you'd like us to include them?
 * [ ] Have you written new tests for your core changes, as applicable?